wcarc-on/wcarc-site/presentations/va3ka_ve3cvg_digital_on_hf.md

 ## MFSK16
 * An advancement to the THROB mode and encodes 16 tones
 * Uses Fast Fourier Transform technology to decode the ASCII characters, and Constant Phase Frequency Shift Keying to send the coded signal.
 Continuous Forward Error Correction (FEC) sends all data twice with an interleaving technique to reduce errors from impulse noise and static crashes
-* The relatively wide bandwidth (316 Hz) for this mode allows faster baud rates (typing is about 42 WPM) and greater immunity to multi path phase shift
+* The relatively wide bandwidth (316 Hz) for this mode allows faster baud rates (typing is about 42 WPM) and greater immunity to multipath phase shift
 * Becoming a standard for reliable keyboard to keyboard operation and is available in several popular programs

 <audio src="digital_on_hf/mfsk16.wav" controls="controls"></audio>